A two week expedition among volcanoes, hot springs, and waterfalls.

 Cameras are welcome but please do not bring any other electronics (e.g., iPods, iPads, Kindles or other readers, GPS or similar devices).
 All electronics (except cameras) will be mailed home on arrival (at your risk and expense).

-Hike, backpack and kayak in the Land of Fire and Ice and learn about Icelandic culture.
+Hike, backpack, and kayak in the Land of Fire and Ice.

 Students going on Iceland Expedition should prepare for: